metauni/metaboard/README.md

 metaboard uses the MPL-2.0 License.
 See [LICENSE](./LICENSE).

-External packages used in metaboard can be found under [packages](./packages/), and license information for those packages in [packages/LICENSES.md](packages/LICENSES.md).
+External packages used in metaboard can be found in [wally.toml](./wally.toml), and license information for those packages in [PACKAGE-LICENSES.md](./PACKAGE-LICENSES.md).